Unemployable to a millionaire

-Sigrun Gudjonsdottir, born in Iceland, has built a successful coaching company out of nothing.
+Sigrun Gudjonsdottir has built a successful coaching company out of nothing.
 She wants to encourage other women to do the same.

-Use the crisis as an opportunity?
-You’re tired of hearing it.
+Using the crisis as an opportunity?
+You’re probably tired of hearing about it.
 What exactly is the opportunity if you’re stuck at home, applying for a new job or trying to get your one-person business up and running?

 Sigrun Gudjonsdottir knows this situation only too well.
 Seven years ago she was sitting in her apartment in Zurich, depressed after losing two jobs in a short time and worn down by chronic pain.
 She had four university degrees, management experience at the highest level, turnaround experience and technology skills.
 She thought she would be the ideal choice for many start-ups.
 Her advisor at the employment agency saw it differently: “Too expensive, overqualified and therefore unemployable.”
 The many rejections she received in response to her applications confirmed her advisor’s opinion.